Podcast Industry Statistics

 This segments podcasts based on how recently the latest episode was published from each.
 This is not charting the ages of all episodes.

-*We adjusted how this data is calculated for further accuracy.
+**We adjusted how this data is calculated in February 2020 for further accuracy.